ruoheng-du/chat-system/README.md

 # Chat System | Fall 2021
 This is the repository for the chat system project done in Introduction to Computer Science course at NYU Shanghai during Fall 2021.
-This project aims to built a simple chat system which enables communications between different machines using local network: 1) user management - registration and login; 2) file transfer - memes and games; 3) data crawling - access translation/location/weather API.
+This project aims to built a simple chat room which enables communications between different machines using local network: 1) user management - registration and login; 2) file transfer - memes and games; 3) data crawling - access translation/location/weather API.
 The programming language is Python.
 Please feel free to email me at rd2910@nyu.edu for any more information.

 * This project is done in collaboration with Xiao Peng.
 * For more detailed description, please check Project Introduction.pdf